 In January of 2021 our school pledged to spend a year exploring themes of gender, identity and inclusion with the intention of nurturing a safe space for children like Lucas.
 I have discovered that children’s books have been invaluable tools with teachers and students alike, for delving into concepts that are still uncharted in rural communities like Santiago Atitlan, Guatemala.

 After talking with many friends, educators, activists and parents, I have compiled a list of my favorite picture books that connect with concepts of gender, identity and inclusion.

-- BOW-WOW-MEOW by Blanca Lacasa and illustrated by Gómez is one of my all time favorite books and has captured my heart.
+- BOW-WOW-MEOW by Blanca Lacasa and illustrated by Gómez is an exceptional book and has captured my heart.
 Lacasa introduces us to Fabio, a dog who really doesn’t like dog “things.”
 He doesn’t play fetch or search for bones.
 He doesn’t bark or hang his tongue out of his mouth when he is tired.
 Fabio’s family ALWAYS tries to inspire him TO BE a dog, but he simply doesn’t respond.
 Late one night, Fabio’s family discovers that he sneaks away from the house every evening TO BE a cat!
 He loves to climb walls, chase mice, play with yarn, and meow in the moonlight.
 Above all else, Fabio’s family observes that he is happy.

 BOW-WOW-MEOW provokes discussion around inclusion, identity and and acceptance.
 This book is also available in Spanish as NI GUAU NI MIAU.

 2. Award-winning Julián is a Mermaid, written and illustrated by Jessica Love, is a gem of a picture book, a story about Julian and his relationship with his abuela.